 Size

-Blue acara can reach an average size of 6-8 inches (15-20 cm) in length when fully grown, but in a tank size is about 15 cm (6 in).
-However, there can be some variation in size among individuals.
-Males tend to be larger than females, with some males reaching sizes closer to 8 inches (20 cm) or even slightly larger.
+The blue acara can grow to an average size of 6-8 inches (15-20 cm) in length when fully mature, although in a tank, they often reach around 6 inches (15 cm).
+There is some size variation among individuals, with males generally being larger than females.
+Some males can grow up to 8 inches (20 cm) or even slightly larger.

 Lifespan